zed-alpha/shadow-gadgets/README.md

 + Currently, the containers' behavior in the Android Studio graphical layout editor is a little flaky.
 Each will still work as the base `ViewGroup` that it is, but it may or may not fix the shadows there, and sometimes it can interfere with a child's content draw.
 I'm not yet sure exactly why, but I'm assuming it has something to do with the specialized rendering pipeline for the editor.

-+ Please check [the Notes below](#notes) for further issues that can affect the containers.
++ Please check [the Notes](#notes) for further issues that can affect the containers.

 ## Drawables

 [[API reference](#drawables-1)]

 The last rendering tool is `ShadowDrawable`, which allows us to create "disembodied" shadows as a further possible option for applying the fix in unforeseen cases, or ones where the other options are insufficient, for whatever reason.
-It also lets us draw the shadow effect of elevated `View`s without needing actual `View`s, which likely has at least a couple of applications, I would think.
+It also lets us draw the shadow effect of elevated `View`s without needing the actual `View`s, which likely has at least a couple of applications, I would think.
 Please note that, just like normal `View` shadows, this only works with hardware-accelerated `Canvas`es.

 Before creating any instances, you must first check that `ShadowDrawable.isAvailable` returns `true`.
 For the clipping technique to be applicable through the `Drawable` mechanism, it requires the primary shadow drawing method.
 If that is not available in the current environment, that property will return `false`, and any use of the factory methods will throw an `IllegalStateException`.
 However, every effort has been made to make this available on all relevant Android versions, including the use of methods that are too slow for the overlay and container approaches.
 Since any instances of this would necessarily be controlled directly, it does not have the `View`-tracking overhead of those approaches, so the slower methods are adequate here.

-The class offers two factory functions for instantiating the `ShadowDrawable`s: `fromView(view: View)` and `fromPath(path: Path)`.
-The first will create a snapshot drawable from the `View`'s current state, including its elevation, shadow colors, etc. The second will create an instance with bounds described by `path`, but it will _not_ have any other properties set.
-That means that its default z-offset will be zero, and it will cast no shadow until its `elevation` and/or its `translationZ` is set to a positive value.
+The class offers two factory functions for instantiating `ShadowDrawable`s: `fromView(view: View)` and `fromPath(path: Path)`.
+For example:

 ```kotlin
 val drawable = if (ShadowDrawable.isAvailable) ShadowDrawable.fromView(fab) else ColorDrawable(Color.WHITE)
 ```

+`fromView()` will create a snapshot drawable from the `View`'s current state, including its elevation, shadow colors, etc. `fromPath()` will create an instance with bounds described by `path`, but it will _not_ have any other properties set.
+That means that its default z-offset will be zero, and it will cast no shadow until its `elevation` and/or its `translationZ` is set to a positive value.

 Note that `fromView()` does no check as to the `View`'s current state; it doesn't even ensure that it's been laid out yet.
 It is very easy to end up with an empty or incorrect drawable from a `View`; e.g., by trying to create it in the `Activity`'s `onCreate()` method, or before the `View` has animated itself fully, etc.

 It's also important to note that this drawable's bounds describe its _inner_ border, not its outside edge.
-It works exactly like a shadow on a `View` with the given bounds, just without the `View` itself in the way.
+It works exactly like a shadow on a `View` with the given bounds, just without the `View` itself in the middle.

-Most of `ShadowDrawable`'s properties correspond to those in `View` that would affect and transform its shadow; e.g, `elevation`, `rotationX`, `scaleY`, etc. Given that, the only thing for which this `Drawable` uses its bounds is the `left` and `top` positioning.
-Thought it will automatically center the drawn shadow within its bounds, it will not shrink, or stretch, or any other operation that can be accomplished with those properties.
+After instantiation, you can modify the drawable using the `updateFromView(view: View)` and `updateFromPath(path: Path)` functions, and through several individual properties that correspond to those in the `View` class that normally affect and transform shadows; e.g, `elevation`, `rotationX`, `scaleY`, etc. Given that, the only thing for which this `Drawable` uses its bounds is the `left` and `top` positioning.
+Though it will automatically center the drawn shadow within its bounds, it will not shrink, or stretch, or any other operation that can be accomplished with those properties.

 Also offered is the `var fillPaint: Paint?` property, which provides a simple way to fill the interior after the shadow draw.